bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   This option specifies the height in units of 'mm'.

-+ template:
++ template:15 10 20

-  The 'template' attribute is used to set the templated column for 'tab' bundle.                                        .
+  The 'template' attribute is used to set the width (in mm) of each template column for 'tab' bundle.                                        .

 + hrules:1 2 3